Symplectic toric stratified spaces with isolated singularities: Singular symplectic toric cones

+A {\sf map of singular symplectic toric cones} is a $G$-equivariant map of stratified spaces that restricts to a map of symplectic toric cones on the open strata of the source and target. \end{defn}

-\begin{rem} For singular symplectic toric cone $(X=\reg{X}\sqcup\{x_0\},\omega,\mu:X\to\fg^*)$, as $\mu|_{\reg{X}}$ is homogeneous, it follows from the continuity of $\mu$ that $\mu(x_0)=0$. \end{rem}
+\begin{rem} For singular symplectic toric cone $(X=\reg{X}\coprod\{x_0\},\omega,\mu:X\to \fg^*)$, as $\mu|_{\reg{X}}$ is homogeneous, it follows from the continuity of $\mu$ that $\mu(x_0)=0$. \end{rem}

-It will be important later to understand the structure of quotients of singular symplectic toric cones.
+Now, we show that the quotient of a singular symplectic toric cone is a cornered stratified space.
+This will be a local model for the domain of the orbital moment maps of symplectic toric stratified spaces with isolated singularities.

-\begin{lemma} Let $(X,\omega, \mu:X\to \fg^*)$ be a singular symplectic toric cone.
-Then for $B=\reg{X}/\R$, $X/G$ is a cornered stratified space with link $B/G$. \end{lemma}
+\begin{lemma} Let $(X,\omega,\mu:X\to \fg^*)$ be a singular symplectic toric cone.
+Then for $B = \reg{X}/\R$, $X/G$ is a cornered stratified space with link $B/G$. \end{lemma}

-\begin{proof} It is known that $B$ has a natural contact structure $\xi$ and the action of $G$ on $\reg{X}$ descends to a contact toric action on $(B,\xi)$.
-By Proposition ~\ref{p:trivext}, any trivialization $\phi:\reg{X} \to B\times \R$ extends to a homeomorphism $\tilde{\varphi}:X \to c(B)$.
-Furthermore, by Proposition ~\ref{p:equivprop}, we may choose $\varphi$ to be a $G$-equivariant trivialization.
+\begin{proof} The quotient $B$ comes with a contact structure $\xi$ and the action of $G$ on $\reg{X}$ descends to a contact toric action on $(B,\xi)$ (see Appendix \ref{app:stcs}).
+By Proposition \ref{p:trivializationextend}, any trivialization $\phi:\reg{X}\to B\times \R$ extends to a homeomorphism $\tilde{\varphi}:X\to c(B)$.
+Furthermore, by Proposition \ref{p:equivtrivialization}, we may choose $\varphi$ to be a $G$-equivariant trivialization.